WesselBBD/Haskollatz/README.md

 ## Building

-Please download and install the [Haskell Tool-stack] https://docs.haskellstack.org/en/stable/install_and_upgrade/ "Stackin" for your prefered operationg system.
+Please download and install the [Haskell Tool-stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/) for your prefered operationg system.
 Steps for windows are included here.

 ### Installing Stack